Telling Your Story: Building Yourself Up

 Let’s talk about Lego bricks1 and how to tell a story.

-This is another analogy, which you know from the background reading is one way your brain better understands the world.
+This is another analogy, which you know from the previous post is one way your brain better understands the world.
 This time, we’re looking at how data are2 used to tell a story.

-You will eventually be asked to take the data you already have, collect more data about yourself through tests and metacognitive exercises, and then tell the story of those data in a way that makes sense to you.
-More on that in the next post.
-For now, consider the analogy.
-Read Brent Dyke’s article on it, where the concept breaks down into five steps:
+You will eventually be asked to take the data you already have, collect more data about yourself through various discussions and activities, and then tell the story of those data in a way that makes sense to you.
+This is often a narrative, but it can also be a presentation or another kind of project.
+For now, consider the analogy of LEGO bricks.
+Read Brent Dyke’s article on it, where the concept is broken down into five steps:

 Step #1: Data Collection